-The website www.theskinnycaffe.com makes a number of unauthorised health claims for food supplements including “Thermosyn Weight Loss Capsules”, “Weight Loss Hot Choc”, The ingredients within the products are not listed on the EU Register as authorised for the claimed effects, and as such, amount to unauthorised health claims.
+The website www.theskinnycaffe.com makes a number of unauthorised health claims for food supplements including “Thermosyn Weight Loss Capsules” and “Weight Loss Hot Choc”.
+The ingredients within the products are not listed on the GB/EU Register as authorised for the claimed effects, and as such, amount to unauthorised health claims.
 Therefore, the health claims should not be made for the Skinny Caffe products.

 Section 15 of the CAP Code also states that health claims that refer to a rate or amount of weight loss are not acceptable in marketing communications for food supplements.

 The website contains before and after images which refer to a specific amount of weight loss within a certain timeframe.
 As the product is a food supplement, health claims that refer to a rate or amount of weight loss breach the Code, such as “I lost 5lb in one week using the capsules and skinny caramel coffee”.

 Section 3 of the CAP Code has rules on misleading advertising.
 It makes clear that free claims should only be made when the product or service is actually free and that qualifications to offers should be made sufficiently clear.

 The Skinny Caffe fails to make clear when a six month subscription applies when purchasing a single product on www.theskinnycaffe.com.
 By omitting this material information, the ad misleads consumers.